-We investigate the 37 FP issues where the incorrect patches were not flagged by \toolname.
-Among these 37 FP issues, 7 PBTs only included checks for an exception, allowing any patch that resolved the exception to pass.
-This relates to the overfitting problem well-known in the program repair community where the test oracles in a test-suite may be weak, thereby allowing plausible but incorrect patches~\cite{qi2015analysis}.
-For 15 issues, the issue description incompletely describes the expected behavior, i.e. it only describes the buggy behavior, but not the exact expected outputs when the buggy behavior is averted.
-The PBT could not invalidate the patch-under-test because it only checks for the buggy behavior.
-We note that one could apply the regression tests of the program-under-test to further restrict the behavior of the patch-under-test, which could filter out 5 of the 15 incorrect patches.
-Finally, for another 15 issues, the patch-under-test actually handles the reported issue (thus flagged as correct by PBT), but the developer patch goes beyond the reported issue and makes extra changes to the program.
-So for these 15 issues, \toolname is in fact allowing correct fixes from SpecRover to pass as per the issue description.
+To understand the 140 false positives (FP)—i.e., incorrect patches not flagged by \toolname—we performed a manual analysis and summarized the reasons in Table~\ref{tab:fp-categories}.
+Among these 140 FPs, 53 PBTs only included checks for an exception, allowing any patch that resolved the exception to pass.
+This reflects the well-known overfitting problem in program repair, where weak test oracles can permit plausible but incorrect patches~\cite{qi2015analysis}.
+For 51 issues, the issue description incompletely specifies the expected behavior—it describes only the buggy behavior but not the precise expected outputs when the bug is fixed.
+The PBT could not invalidate these patches because it only checks for the buggy behavior.
+Applying the regression tests of the program under test could further restrict patch behavior and potentially filter out 11 of these 51 incorrect patches.
+Finally, for 38 issues, the patch correctly handles the reported issue (and is thus flagged as correct by the PBT), but the developer patch goes beyond the reported issue and makes additional changes to the program.
+In these cases, \toolname correctly allows the patches to pass according to the issue description.